-At Seattle Academy, world language study fosters global awareness, intellectual curiosity, and awareness of learning processes and first language.
+At Seattle Academy, world language study fosters global awareness, intellectual curiosity, and an understanding of the learning process.
 Courses in the World Language Department emphasize communication and global perspective.
 All teachers in the World Language Department strive to create a positive, dynamic learning environment where students continually improve their abilities to produce and comprehend the target language.
 Our program is divided into two components: a two-year Latin program in grades 6-7, and a modern language program that starts in the 8th grade.

 The modern language program provides students a choice of multi-year study of French, Mandarin Chinese, or Spanish.
 In each modern language track, students learn and practice a target language and explore cultural components associated with the chosen language.
 Modern language classes are proficiency-based; students enroll in the socially and developmentally appropriate level which also best fits their particular experience and interests.